alyserecord/wine/README.md

 <img src="/figures/pca_scree_plot.jpg" width="900">

 ## Predicting Price
-For predicting the price I tried both Linear Regression and Random Forest Models.
-Overall, the preformance of these models wasn't great, the highest r-squared value being around 0.48 and the
+For predicting the price I tried both Linear Regression and Random Forest models.
+Overall, the preformance of these models wasn't great, the highest r-squared value being around 0.48 and the root mean squared error approximately $45.
+Interestingly the Linear Regression model out performed the Random Forest model.

 ## Conclusion
 Its difficult to predict the price of wine using only the label and an a few features about the wine.
 So in summary, if you have access to a wine sommolier, continue to use that resource for all your wine purchasing guidance because the label will sometime mislead you!